 My Little Pony: Friendship Is Magic is, due to its large and extremely vocal Periphery Demographic, an almost literal lightning rod for nearly every other contemporary cartoon.
 The overall reputation the die-hard "Brony" fanbase has developed since late 2010 doesn't exactly engender favorable feelings from other fanbases.

-FiM and Transformers Prime seem set to have one of these, judging by the fandom (or rather, Fan Dumb)'s reaction to Prime getting nominated for six Emmies while FiM was only nominated in the Original Song category (and lost).
+FiM and Transformers Prime seem set to have one of these, judging by the fandom (or rather, Fan Dumb)'s reaction to Prime getting nominated for six Emmies while FiM had two nominations in the Best Original Song category.

 FiM and Adventure Time is a strange, though glaring, example.
 There's a number of Pony fans who enjoy Adventure Time, but very few AT fans who like FiM.
 Among Pony fans who don't like Adventure Time, they see it as nothing but random/trippy shit and Toilet Humor.
 Meanwhile, Adventure Time fans see FiM as far too girly and life-lesson filled… and aren't happy that MLP stole their thunder as the "it" cartoon online so soon.
 Bringing up one around fans of the other rarely ends well.